 The other finding is that around half of the measures in our sample were single item-measures.
 The use of single item measures comes with psychometric risks (Diamantopoulos et al., 2012; Nunnally, 1978), and is more limited with respect to the type of reliability and validity evidence that can be determined (Sarstedt et al., 2016; Shaw et al., 2020).
 Because of these issues, it could even be argued that the use of single-item measures is a QMP in certain contexts.

 As a third limitation, it is important to consider whether replication protocols and research articles can be fairly compared in terms of QMPs.
 The space for describing methodology within a replication protocol is generally shorter than an article.
 Furthermore, for direct replications the methodology may be seen as largely equivalent to the original article, thus measurement descriptions in the replication protocol may be considered superfluous.
 There are three main reasons why we believe protocols and articles remain comparable.
 Firstly, the majority of the measurements in our replication sample were modified in some way, it is therefore important that replication protocols still report on their measurement as it may deviate from the original.
-Secondly, articles are often also restricted in the amount of space they have available to devote to measurement (Gardiner, 2019).
-Thirdly, supplementary materials were also included as a valid information source.
+Secondly, articles are often also restricted in the amount of space they have available to devote to measurement, so space restrictions are no reason per se to not report important measurement information (Gardiner, 2019).
+Thirdly, supplementary materials were also included as a valid information source, which increase the space available to describe the measurement, further equalizing reporting space in original articles and replication protocols.
 Still, future research may wish to analyze supplementary materials in greater detail, to investigate to what extent these materials cover measurement details in both replication protocols and original articles.

 A fourth limitation is that we of only used one definition of replication success.
-Replication success can be estimated and framed in multiple ways (for an example in replication research see, Open Science Collaboration, 2015), including methods that do not make use of significance testing, or that attenuate for (measurement) error.
+Replication success can be estimated and framed in multiple ways (for an example in replication research, see Open Science Collaboration, 2015), including methods that do not make use of significance testing, or that attenuate for (measurement) error.
 The relationship between reliability and other indices of replication success may differ.

 Finally, we note that we used an observational design which means that we cannot attach definitive causal directions to the relations observed in this study.
 To directly assess if there is a negative impact of reliability and QMPs on replicability, we would need experimental research.
 Future research could for example randomly assign original studies in a large scale replication project to either needing to report all relevant measurement information as noted down in Table 1 in Flake and Fried (2020), while other studies receive no such reporting requirements.
 Similarly, the requirement to use validated measures based on the criteria set out in section 1, 2, and 3 in the American Educational Research Association, American Psychological Association, and National Council on Measurement in Education (Eds.)
-(2014) standards, or lack thereof could be randomly assigned conditions.
+(2014) standards, or lack thereof could be randomly assigned to conditions.
 Although such experimental designs would be the most direct way to assess causality, it would take tremendous coordination and funding to integrate original studies into a large scale replication project from the start.
 While such efforts are not unprecedented (Protzko et al., 2020), alternative methods also exist to assess causal relations on observational data, at least to some extent.
 Rohrer (2018) has suggested researchers make use of Directed Acyclic Graphs to investigate causality in (non-)experimental settings by systematically accounting for confounding influences on an effect.

 Recommendations